redlroses/SandPhysicsSimulation/README.md

 # Sand Physics Simulation

-Simulation of falling sand based on shaders in Unity
+Simulation of falling sand based on shaders in Unity.